-The Basler Fasnacht Carnival 2019 – Application for Inclusion in the UNESCO List of Intangible Cultural Heritage
+The Basel Carnival 2020 – UNESCO Intangible Cultural Heritage

 The people of Basel describe their carnival as the "drey scheenschte Dääg" (the three most beautiful days) in the year.
 And the city is turned upside down.
-The Basler Fasnacht takes place between the middle of February and mid-March.
-The Basler Fasnacht (carnival) lasts 72 hours – from 4.00 a.m. on Monday morning to 4.00 a.m. on Thursday.
+The Basler Fasnacht takes place from 2 to 4 March in 2020.
+It lasts 72 hours – from the «Morgestraich» at 4.00 a.m. on Monday morning to 4.00 a.m. on Thursday.
 And, as always, it promises to be an unforgettable experience for young and old.
 Piccolos and drums, together with “Guggenmusiken”, shape the world of sound, and the colourful costumes and "Larven" (masks) enliven the appearance of the city streets.